ap23hp/React-Fundamentals/README.md

 and keep components clean by separating logic from UI.
 Used the debounced value to trigger API calls with useEffect, making the search feature more readable, reusable, and scalable.
+## useMemo & useCallback (performance hooks)
+Learned the real purpose of useMemo and useCallback instead of using them blindly.
+Understood that useMemo is used to cache expensive calculations so they do not run again on every render if inputs have not changed.
+Learned that useCallback is used to keep function references stable when passing functions to memoized child components, to avoid unnecessary re-renders.

 # React + Vite